LePage plans to set up his successor with a tax-cutting budget to last until 2021

 In a statement attached to the budget framework, LePage said having a “fully baked plan to hand off is a matter of good governance,” adding that the typical two months isn’t enough time for new governors to fully form their first two-year budget.

+Moody said members of his team “look forward to evaluating the proposal and how it might need adjustments based on our new administration’s priorities.”
+A Mills spokesman said the Democrat would take LePage’s suggestions into consideration and work to build a budget that “lowers health care costs, supports education, and grows the economy.”

+Caron said LePage’s attempts to shape future conversations “are not welcome or helpful,” though he agreed with the governor that “we should pay our bills on time and not use our payables as a credit card for spending.”

-Waterford resident Sawin Millett, a veteran of four Maine administrations who served as LePage’s budget commissioner from 2011 to 2014 and is a Republican candidate for the House of Representatives this year, said it’s typical for the governor-elect to take the lead on formulating a new budget effectively after a December revenue forecast that illuminates any budget gaps.
+Waterford resident Sawin Millett, a veteran of four Maine administrations who served as LePage’s first budget commissioner until 2014 and a Republican candidate for the House of Representatives this year, said it’s typical for the governor-elect to take the lead on formulating a new budget effectively after a December revenue forecast that illuminates any budget gaps.

-During LePage’s transition in late 2010, Millett said LePage only used the outgoing governor’s summary of the state’s budget challenges as a starting point.
-How much it affects the next budget will be up to Mills, Moody or the two independent candidates — State Treasurer Terry Hayes or consultant Alan Caron.
+During LePage’s transition in late 2010, Millett said LePage only used the outgoing Democratic Gov. John Baldacci’s summary of the state’s budget challenges as a starting point.

 “Depending on which of the four become the governor-elect, then that document may not have much relevance to the governor-elect or it ay be a good and valid starting point,” Millett said.